 Complementary approaches fill that gap.

-What Are Other Treatments for GERD?
+What Are Complementary Treatments for GERD?

 Complementary treatments refer to evidence-informed, non-pharmaceutical approaches used alongside conventional medical care.
 These methods support digestive function, reduce reflux frequency, and improve quality of life without replacing medical oversight.